KaninHop/hdtSMP64/README.md

-# hdtSMP with CUDA for Skyrim SE/AE/VR
+# hdtSMP for Skyrim SE/AE/VR

 Fork of [https://github.com/Karonar1/hdtSMP64] by Karonar1, of fork of [version](https://github.com/aers/hdtSMP64) by aers, from
 [original code](https://github.com/HydrogensaysHDT/hdt-skyrimse-mods) by hydrogensaysHDT